MIG and TIG are two common welding methods with similar-sounding names in the world of welding.

 However, there are times when MIG welding SS with a pulsed current may be a better choice.
 For example, MIG welding might be more appropriate if you need high production rates, welding out of position, or dealing with a complex joint.

-Aluminum presents a different challenge as it conducts heat very well.
+Welding aluminum presents a different challenge as it conducts heat very well.
 Also, a natural layer of aluminum oxide forms on aluminum almost immediately when exposed to air, disrupting the arc.
 Both of these make aluminum harder to weld.

 Also, like SS, aluminum is often left uncoated.
 That means the clean, neatly stacked “dime” TIG beads may be needed to achieve the desired appearance.